hippietrail/RetroGhidra/README.md

 - Amstrad CPC .SNA snapshot format - some 64K snapshots might be usable
 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
 - CP/M .CMD command file loader
-- Sharp X68000: .X and .Z executable formats - identifies but does not load yet
+- Sharp X68000 .Z executable format - identifies but does not load yet

 # Planned
 ## Loaders